angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

 At the end of this lesson your application will have support for routing to the details page.

 ## Conceptual preview of routing with route parameters
 In the previous lesson, you added routing to your app and in this lesson you will expand the types of routing your app supports.
 Each housing location has specific details that should be displayed when a user navigates to the details page for that item.
-To accopmlish this goal, you will need to use route parameters.
+To accomplish this goal, you will need to use route parameters.

 Route parameters enable you to include dynamic information as a part of your route URL.
 To identify which housing location a user has clicked on you will use the `id` property of the `HousingLocation` type.